Let me ask you a question:

 The quality and quantity of reviews are strong factors in Google and you should pay attention to them,

 Your Google listing isn’t the only place where you should ask people to leave a review.
-You should encourage your customers to leave a review on sites like Yelp or Scoot but you should focus on Google above all else.

 Reviews are not only useful for your rankings.
 Like social media, Google and other review platforms help you understand what your consumers like and don’t like.